Ask The Food Geek

 Salads

 You might already have a salad in mind for this dressing.
-If not, I recommend using this strawberry poppy seed dressing on a pretty simple salad to let the dressing shine, like this strawberry spinach salad.
+If not, I have some recommendations.

 A strawberry spinach salad with feta on a plate, on a summer picnic table